waynodiablo/Oystercard/makermix/makermix.md

 ###Step 4

-Your request specs or feature tests should drive to you to create unit tests for a database and models.
+Your request specs or feature tests should drive the creation of unit tests for a database and models.

 ###Step 5